 The stereotype of this type of personality is they are experts in one, narrow area of knowledge (usually technology or science), but if an INTJ is given free rein their intellectual landscape is huge: they see and explore connections between different fields of learning.
 Unlike some other personality types, INTJs are also not afraid to admit that they were wrong, to go back to the drawing board, and to learn from their mistakes.

-As the “Architect,” the INTJ plans and designs concepts using their sound knowledge base and the creative streak that comes with being an intuitive (N) personality.
-Architects are not as tied to tradition as other personality types, and are limited only by their own imaginations.
-What makes the Architect special is they also enjoy thinking about how their ideas can be applied in the real world: they are not just interested in abstract theories; they want to make genuine progress.
+As the “Mastermind,” the INTJ plans and designs concepts using their sound knowledge base and the creative streak that comes with being an intuitive (N) personality.
+Masterminds are not as tied to tradition as other personality types, and are limited only by their own imaginations.
+What makes the Mastermind special is they also enjoy thinking about how their ideas can be applied in the real world: they are not just interested in abstract theories; they want to make genuine progress.

 Thanks to INTJ personalities, great historical advances in scientific and technological knowledge have been made.
 Unfortunately, the INTJ’s creativity and willingness to break free from the past can cause tension and even persecution when less progressive people aren’t ready for their farsighted ideas.